Contributing to iText 7 Community

 - Limit the subject line to 50 characters

 - Capitalize the subject line

 - Do not end the subject line with a period

 - Use the imperative mood in the subject line

 The footer contains any information about Breaking Changes and is also the place to reference JIRA or GitHub issues that this commit Closes.

 Please sign the iText Contributor License Agreement (iCLA) before sending pull requests.
-For any larger code changes (more than 20 lines of significant code) to be accepted, the iCLA must be signed.
+For any code changes to be accepted, the iCLA must be signed.
 It's a quick process, we promise!

 We'll need you to (digitally) sign and then email, fax or mail the form.